-- an independent UNIX account in the D-ITET/TARDIS environment
+- Project accounts are independent UNIX accounts in the D-ITET/ TARDIS environment

 - expiry date